 Zinc pots on modern continuous galvanizing lines are ceramic lined vessels and typically hold about 200 - 350 tons of liquid zinc, although some have capacities up to 500 tons.
-The purpose of this large volume of liquid zinc is to provide superior stability of both bath chemistry and temperature, two of the most important variables in making high quality GI and GA.
+They are actually large metallic reactors.
+The purpose of the large volume of liquid zinc is to provide superior stability of both bath chemistry and temperature, two of the most important variables in making high quality GI and GA.
 It also minimizes the effect of any bottom dross.
-Submerged in the zinc is a large diameter sink roll and twin stabilizer rolls, the latter of which act to equalize the zinc distribution across the width of the strip.
+Submerged in the zinc is a sink roll and twin stabilizer rolls, the latter of which act to equalize the zinc distribution across the width of the strip by controlling the passline of the strip as vertically exits the bath.
 Most CGL lines today use lead-free zinc, resulting in galvanize with a spangle-free, smooth appearance.

-To produce a high surface quality coating with the proper composition and appearance, stable bath composition and temperature, quiescent conditions, and efficient control of dross build-up are required.
+To produce high surface quality coatings with the proper composition and appearance, stable bath composition and temperature, quiescent conditions, and efficient control of dross build-up are required.
 Most CGLs maintain a zinc temperature of between 865-870°F [463-466°C].
 Aluminum is required in the zinc bath to inhibit the zinc-iron reaction.
-Pre-alloyed zinc "jumbo" ingots, containing anywhere from 0.45% to 1.00% Al, are used to avoid undesirable aluminum variations.
-Controlling bath chemistry by using only Al-free zinc jumbos, and 10% Al brightener bar additions, creates large Al fluctuations and contributes to both top and bottom dross formation.
-For this reason, most CGLs are moving away from or have stopped using Al-free zinc jumbos.
-Computer programs are now available to determine the quantity of free or "effective" aluminum, resulting in fewer line stoppages to remove bottom dross, thereby improving CGL productivity and product quality.
-On modern lines, robots are increasingly being use to skim off top dross.
+Pre-alloyed zinc "jumbo" ingots, containing anywhere from 0.20% to 1.00% Al, are used to avoid undesirable aluminum variations.
+Controlling bath chemistry by using only Al-free zinc jumbos, and 10% Al brightener bar additions, creates large Al fluctuations and contributes to dross formation.
+For this reason, many CGLs now control bath Al content via the choice of the Al content in the zinc jumbos.
+Computer programs are now available to manage the free or "effective" Al in the bath, resulting in better coating quality, less dross generation, and improved CGL productivity and product quality.
+On modern lines, robots are increasingly being used to skim off top dross, and instruments are available to monitor bath chemistry in real time.